Major Heat Arrives: 3 Seasonal Tips for Summer Comfort

 Suggestion: Move to shaded areas and cool down gradually.

 Suggestion: Rest in well-ventilated, mildly cool spaces.
-Some use traditional preparations like huoxiang-based infusions.

 General guidance: Prioritize rest, hydration, and light meals.
 Hydrating produce like bitter melon or cucumber offers refreshing flavors.